tutmryan/vo-dev-api/docs/infrastructure/manual-steps.md

 1. Navigate to the environment for the repository at <https://github.com/VerifiedOrchestration/verified-orchestration-api/settings/environments>.
 1. Click on the relevant environment.
 1. Add the secret as `VID_CALLBACK_CLIENT_SECRET`.

+## Give the API app registration service principal blob contributor role membership

+1. Go to the Identity tab for the API app registration (where it shows the app service principal).
+1. Click on "Azure role assignments".
+1. Click on "+ Add role assignment".
+1. Select Storage as the scope
+1. Select the storage account for the Resource, e.g. vo{env}vrfdorchstnst
+1. Select "Storage Blob Data Contributor" as the role
+1. Click "Save".